ChefLuBu/add.py/readme.md

         My project will stand out because of my love for and history with the culinary industry, as well as my desirne to always deliver a great product

 ## Exercise 1.2
     I chose to use a dictionary for this exercise as it gave me the greatest flexability in creating a recipe object.
 By using a dictionary, I can create sublists in the form of tuples for things such as ingredients, which makes them easier to move around if necessary, add items to, remove, or replace altogether.
+For the over-arching category of "all_recipes", I chose to use a simple list at this time.
+Since the recipes can just be held as objects within the list, all_recipes doesn't need to be nearly as complex, so a list is ideal.